SM9276/swen-261/docs/DesignDoc.md

 ## Requirements

-This section describes the features of the application.

-> _In this section you do not need to be exhaustive and list every
-> story.
-Focus on top-level features from the Vision document and
-> maybe Epics and critical Stories._
+The requirements of this web application are to have the following functioning features:
+-Username, password to create and save accounts and determine the difference between user and admin.
+-Admin can create, delete and modify needs in the Cupboard -User can add, remove from FB.
+-Each User can click on their profile
+-Banner Ads in order to generate revenue on the website.
+-
 ### Definition of MVP
 > The Minimum Viable Product in the perspective of the Admin and the Helper, The Admin must be able to log in and view,add,remove and edit the needs in the cupboard.
 A helper must be able to log in, view, add and remove needs to shopping cart, checkout shopping cart, search specific needs by id and name.

 ### MVP Features
-> _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
+> Top-level Epics and/or Stories
+-Helper Actions
+	-Helper adds to FB
+	-Helper pays FB
+-Admin Actions
+	-Admin Adds to Cupboard
+	-Admin Edits Inventory
+-User
+	-User Creates Account
+	-User Logs into Username
+-10 % Feature
+	-Banner Ads
+	-Profile Page

 ### Enhancements
-> _**[Sprint 4]** Describe what enhancements you have implemented for the project._
+> Describe what enhancements you have implemented for the project.
+Banner Ads - As a helper, I want to view banner ads of needs so that I can easily find another way to help support orphans

+Statistics Page - As an admin, I want to be able to see the numerical data of the donations so that I can track how much is being donated and at what rate

 ## Application Domain

-This section describes the application domain.

 ![Domain Model](“Domain Model.png”)

-> _**[Sprint 2 & 4]** Provide a high-level overview of the domain for this application.
-You
 > can discuss the more important domain entities and their relationship
 > to each other._

-A helper can choose from Orphan needs(Cupboard)
-Orphan Needs are stored in the Inventory
-Checkout Updates Inventory
-Admin can Add/remove/edit shopping cart
-A helper is a User
-A helper can view/edit their shopping cart.
-A Helper can pay to checkout their shopping cart User can log in using a Username
-User can View Website
-Website displays Orphan Needs(Cupboard)
-Shopping Cart(Funding Basket) proceeds to checkout Username saves in a UserFile
-The UserFile restores the ShoppingCart
-Products(Needs) has Food and Supplies
-Donations have Food, Money Donations, Supplies
-Both Products(needs) and Donations are stored in the Statics Page.
+A user, referred to as a helper, has the option to select items from the Orphan Needs category, specifically the Cupboard section.
+These Orphan Needs are cataloged in the inventory.
+Upon checkout, the inventory is updated.

+Administrators have the authority to add, remove, or edit items in the shopping cart.
+The term "helper" is synonymous with "user" in this context.
+Helpers can not only view but also edit their shopping cart, and they can make payments to finalize and check out their selected items.

+To access the system, users can log in using a unique username and password.
+Once logged in, they can navigate through the website, where information about Orphan Needs from the Cupboard is visibly displayed.

+The shopping cart, also referred to as the Funding Basket, can be reviewed before proceeding to checkout.
+Usernames are stored in a designated UserFile, facilitating the restoration of the shopping cart for future reference.

+The items within the system are categorized as "Needs" and encompass both Food and Supplies.
+Donations, which include Food, Money Donations, and Supplies, are also part of the system.
+Both Needs and Donations are centralized and stored on the Statistics Page.